-THE MORAL IS: Wherever it is found, compassion is a sign of greatness.
+The moral is: Wherever it is found, compassion is a sign of greatness.

-13 Mountain Buck And Village Doe [Infatuation]
+Mountain Buck And Village Doe

+[Infatuation]

-India, there was a herd of village deer.
+Once upon a time, in northern India, there was a herd of village deer.
 They were used to being near villages; they were born there and grew up there.
 They knew they had to be very careful around people.
 This was especially true at harvest time, when the crops were tall, and the farmers trapped and killed any deer who came near.

 At harvest time, the village deer stayed in the forest all day long.
 They only came near the village during the dark of the night.
 One of these was a beautiful young doe.
-She had soft reddish-brown fur, a fluffy white tail and big wide bright eyes.
+She had soft reddishbrown fur, a fluffy white tail and big wide bright eyes.